UniHomes guide to

 6A sporting culture

-Manchester is one of the first words in football history, with the iconic Manchester United and the increasingly powerful juggernaut of Manchester City located within the city limits.
-All of the universities boast excellent sporting facilities of their own.
+University of Manchester student life can be sporty if you want it to be.
+Manchester is synonymous with football history, with the iconic Manchester United and the increasingly powerful juggernaut of Manchester City located within the city limits.
+The universities boast excellent sporting facilities of their own.
 There's also a host of other sporting activities available, from ice skating and trampolining to go-karting and even indoor skydiving.

 New homes in Manchester